-In an attempt to capture uncertainty about future retirement plans and in the hope to measure future retirement plans more precisely, we elicited the probability density function (pdf) of future retirement dates for non-retired respondents using the "bins and balls" question format from Delavande and Rohwedder (2008).
-We first explain the format of the question using a hypothetical example of uncertainty regarding "temperatures in Boston tomorrow."
-We then present respondents with an interactive screen in which they are asked to allocate 20 balls over nine age bins and tell them the "more likely you think that you will retire at a given age, the more balls you should put in that age bin."
-The age bins each have a one-year age range except for the bottom bin, which is labeled "[minimum age] or earlier," and the top bin, which is labeled "[maximum age] or later."
-The bins are centered on the respondent's point estimate of her retirement age, but with the restriction that the minimum age is at least as high as her current age.
+In an attempt to capture uncertainty about future retirement plans and in the hope of measuring future retirement plans more precisely, we elicited the probability density function (pdf) of future retirement dates for non-retired respondents using the "bins and balls" question format from Delavande and Rohwedder (2008).20 The bins are centered on the respondent's point estimate of her retirement age, but with the restriction that the minimum age is at least as high as her current age.
 Row 3 of Table 6 reports the effect of the information treatment on the mean of the pdf of expected retirement dates from the bins-and-balls question for those not yet retired and the realized retirement age for those already retired.
 The results are very similar to those for the point estimate of the retirement age reported in the previous row, and none of the estimates are significant.

 The information intervention could have helped respondents to decide when to retire without, on average, moving retirement dates forwards or backwards.
-We test for such effects by testing whether the information intervention reduced the standard deviation of the pdf of future retirement dates.
+We test for such effects by testing whether the information intervention altered the standard deviation of the pdf of future retirement dates.
 We assign a standard deviation of zero to respondents who are already retired since their uncertainty about when to retire has been resolved.
-Row 4 of Table 6 shows that the information intervention had economically small and statistically insignificant effects on respondents' uncertainty about their retirement date.
+Row 4 of Table 6 shows that the information intervention raised the standard deviation for the full sample by a very small and statistically insignificant amount.

 In row 5 of Table 6, we report the effect of the information intervention on the respondents' subjective expectation of "working for pay at least part-time" after the respondent has started claiming Social Security benefits.
 This question is asked on a 4-point likert scale and, for ease of presentation, we code respondents answering "very likely" or "likely" as a one.
-Close to 70 percent reports being likely or very likely to work after claiming benefits, and the information treatment had no statistically significant impact on this percentage.
+Close to 70 percent reports being likely or very likely to work after claiming benefits, and the